ccollicutt/ccollicutt.github.io/_posts/2017-11-05-three-pillars-of-modern-networking.md

 I don’t have a classical networking background, no CCIE or anything like that, but I am very interested in new networking technologies and I believe in some cases my lack of traditional training (dare I say “baggage”) allows me a bit more room to operate in terms of adopting new technologies.

 Ultimately we still do networks with things like ARP, STP, VLANs, LACP and BGP.
 We connect relatively large broadcast domains together with layer 3 routes managed by BGP.
 That’s really about it.
 It does work, but we aren’t really moving ahead, even something like Ipv6 is just not seeing adoption.
-(There may be valid reasons for that, but I mention it anyways).
+(There may be valid reasons for that, but I mention it anyways.)

 In this post I want to talk about three major technologies that can help to improve modern networking: